YiningJenny/A.C.E_Docs/Journal.md

 # Week 7
 - Test and combine all assets in Unity(2D sprites and 3D models)
 - Implementing scene switching and animation interactions based on game flowcharts(from Zhou).

+## 24th May
+- I got game flow chart from Zhou

 ## 25th May
 - I got background images from Amy.